-Over the last few years, I’ve lost count of how many people have told me just how much they loathe
+Over the last few years, I’ve lost count of how many people have told me just how much they loathe the stock market.

 Most troubling to me, however, is the fact the most common excuses offered for this hatred involve terrifying past experiences with stocks, even if they were only heard secondhand through a friend or family member.

 Are we talking about the same market?

 To be sure, I’ve still heard the same old arguments over the past few months, even as stocks rallied to all-time highs — those same intimidating stories of horrific price drops, devastated retirement accounts, crushed hopes, and ruined futures.

 Then again, maybe it’s because most people have no clue what the market is really doing in any given year.
 Or maybe people are still skittish after the last crash, when stocks fell by more than 50% from late 2008 through March 2009 and reached their lowest point in more than 11 years.

 As the folks at Fidelity Investments pointed out last Thursday, however, the average 401(k) retirement account balance for U.S. workers rose to a record high of $80,900 by the end of the first quarter, good for an 8.4% jump from the same time last year.
 All told, those same retirement accounts have risen 75% since the market lows in 2009.

 Even better, the numbers for pre-retirees (workers 55 and older) were even more encouraging as their average account balances rose more than 95% to $255,000.

 Now, we can be sure most of those older workers’ retirement accounts aren’t 100% invested in stocks, but it is safe to say the majority of those gains were the direct result of the strong performance in equities.
 Remember, since the market lows of 2009, the S&P 500 index has gained nearly 145%.
 Even better, when you account for dividends, the index has returned more than 167%.